Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We proposed a formal argumentation framework for evaluating parliamentary debate summaries that represents debates as QBAFs constructed around contested policy outcomes.
 The framework demonstrates how computational argumentation can focus evaluations on faithfully communicating the motivations for policy outcomes rather than on general semantic coherence or similarity.
-We achieve this through properties that assess argument acceptability (and thus, the support for proposed outcomes) from the perspectives of both extension-based and gradual semantics, showing that the latter may be more effectively discriminative.
+We achieve this through argumentative metrics that assess argument acceptability (and thus, the support for proposed outcomes) from the perspectives of both extension-based and gradual semantics, showing that the latter may be more effectively discriminative.

-Future work will develop methods for matching similar arguments across sources and summaries to enable speech argument evaluation beyond our current provision-focused properties.
+Future work will develop methods for matching similar arguments across sources and summaries to enable speech argument evaluation beyond our current provision-focused metrics.
 This would support precision-recall analysis of argumentative content preservation, and facilitate identification of speech arguments that are omitted or hallucinated.
+Further, it would be interesting to assess the usefulness of our metrics via user studies, ensuring that summaries judged by users as being faithful align with our argumentative metrics over standard metrics, and also in downstream tasks.
+Another fruitful line of work could be to investigate whether QBAFs extracted via LLMs, e.g. as in \cite{Freedman_25}, are faithful according to our metrics.
+Finally, our approach could be supplemented with existing techniques for argument mining in political debates, e.g. leveraging knowledge graph embeddings \cite{Dore_25}.